 It’s also the shortest and most affordable among the four.
 The NIVAC series is designed for pastors, but most experienced Sunday school teachers and small group leaders will find it helpful.
 Creationists won’t agree with his interpretation of the creation account.

-The NIV Application Commentary series is perhaps the most popular Bible commentary series today.
-Its approach to explaining the text and then making it relevant to people today through sections that focus on application, has found a wide base of readers.
+The NIV Application Commentary series is perhaps today’s most popular Bible commentary series.
+Its approach to explaining the text and making it relevant to people today through sections focusing on the application has found a wide base of readers.

 Keith Mathison says Walton “excels in terms of bridging the gap between the original audience and the contemporary world.”